NL33/electron-git/znext.md

 bottom line:
 --HTML looks the best.
 But it takes up a lot of storage, including with GIT. (bigger than git as word doc. file about 4 times the size)
 --save as html, then convert to markdown on save.
 Looks decent on electron, and better for storage. (file is about 2.75 times).
 Looks good on github too.
-Not perfect--but still get to see bold and italics and spacing. ***Leading contender***
+Not perfect--but still get to see bold and italics and spacing.
+And will be helpful to have all docs in a single storage type. ***Leading contender***
 --save as text.
 Display on electron with markdown converter.
 Looks ok, but lose formatting.
 Very good for storage.

 --for microsoft word: just save the docs into git.
 BUT: you get to return the old docs exactly. storage concern, but then also can't send to github, and can't diff.